Chad-Powellv1/pseudoCode/pseudocode.md

 <p><img src = './img/fire.jpg' alt = 'Gas Fireplace' width = '150' /></p>

-### **Operational Expectations**: The end user should be able to turn the fireplace on or off at any desired time or set the unit to operate based on a desired room temperature.
-The fireplace will be operated remotely with a wireless remote control.
+### **Operational Expectations**: The end user will be able to turn the fireplace on or off at any desired time or set the unit to operate based on a desired room temperature.
+The fireplace will be operated manually or remotely with a wireless remote control.

 <hr>
 <br>